risonakamo/anitrack/readme.md

 ### Tracking
 - Upon visiting your Anilist page, the extension begins tracking only shows that are under the WATCHING category.
 Make use of Anilist.co's category systems to narrow down which shows the extension should track.
+    - this means, the only way to remove a tracked show is to remove it from WATCHING and allow the extension to update
 - The extension is optimised to run on page load.
 Making changes to shows, such as moving them out or into the WATCHING category will require a reload before the extension updates its tracked shows.
     - An exception to this is the "+" button, which increments your WATCHED PROGRESS.
 Use of this button will be properly tracked by the extension, without a reload
+- The language of the show will always hook as **romaji**, for now.

 If things are going wrong, reloading generally works.